 Tomato 'F1 Shirley' is one of the best varieties suitable for cold or slightly heated glasshouses.
 It is indoor cordon type and the fruits are grown on short joints.
 The robust plants crop early and heavily over a long period of time and regularly produce more than 6kg (13lb) of fruits.
 Resistant to Tobacco Mosaic Virus, Cladosporium fuluum race A,B,C,D and E and Fusarium oxysporum race 1 & 2.

-Highly recommended and easy to grow, Tomato 'F1 Shirley' produces excellent quality, medium sized red fruits with a firm skin and a lovely taste and texture.
+Highly recommended and easy to grow, Tomato 'F1 Shirley' produces excellent quality, medium sized red fruits with a firm skin and, most importantly, a lovely taste and texture.

 - Awarded the RHS Award of Garden Merit